CtrlK

 Workflow Clarity

-Steps are listed and sequenced, but there's no validation checkpoint—e.g., what to do if the fetch fails, if the URL is unreachable, or if the fetched content format is unexpected.
-For a workflow that depends on an external fetch, error handling/fallback is important.
+Steps are listed clearly and sequenced, but there's no validation or error handling for common failure modes (e.g., what if the fetch fails, what if the URL is unreachable, what if the fetched content format changes).
+For a workflow that depends on an external fetch, missing fallback/validation steps is a gap.

 2 / 3